ShivaArya1/youtube_video_downloader/README.md

 - Automatic download of ffmpeg if not present
 - Works on Windows and macOS
 - Built with: PyQt5, yt-dlp, requests, Pillow
+- Note: This application has only been tested on Windows.
+Mac users may need to make additional adjustments.

 ---